Logo Icon

 A = Amount = Principal + Compound Interest

-N = Number of times interest applied per time period.
+N = Number of times interest is applied per period.

-There are some of the questions mentioned below with their solution that will help you to get the short tricks to solve compound interest questions for IPMAT.
+With their solution, some of the sample questions below will help you get the short tricks to solve compound interest questions for IPMAT.

 • Principal (P) = ₹6000